jadecobra/python_tdd_exercises/source/functions/test_functions.rst

       def test_functions_w_pass(self):
           self.assertIsNone(functions.function_w_pass())

-the terminal shows :ref:`ModuleNotFoundError` , and I add it to the list of :ref:`Exceptions<Exceptions>` encountered
+the terminal shows :ref:`ModuleNotFoundError` , and I add it to the list of Exceptions_ encountered

 .. code-block:: python